kevinmcaleer/kevsrobots.com/web/_posts/2022-12-21-ghostbusters-wifi.md

 ## Bill of Materials

-You will also need the following electornics:
+You will also need the following electronics:

 Item                   | Description                                                                                                       | Qty |  Price
 -----------------------|-------------------------------------------------------------------------------------------------------------------|----:|------: